marcus-crane/utf9k/content/blog/2022-02-12--plex-tidal-together/index.md

 There are a couple of cool groups like this such as albums by record labels and so on but mood is one of the more interesting.

 {{< image src="plexamp-mood.jpg" >}}
+  Visible is a screenshot of a desktop with the Plexamp macOS application open.
+A list called "Belligerent" is open with a handful of albums that reflect that mood or feeling.
 {{< /image >}}

 I haven't taken it for a spin just yet but based on the premise, I can see myself using this quite a bit.
 It also demonstrates yet again how nicely the two sources (local and tidal) can play together.